AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 ### User confirmation
 Wanting to safeguard against accidental destructive operations, we sought to implement user confirmation before such operations.

-To accomplish, much complexity needed to be introduced.
+To accomplish this, much complexity needed to be introduced.
 AB3 originally executes every user input as a new command immediately.
 But introducing user interactivity within a command (which user confirmation support requires) fundamentally change this flow requiring us to create a new abstraction, `commandSession`, to manage multi-step interactions and persist information throughout the command lifecycle until completion.

 The implementation was challenging due to input delegation, differentiating between a new command input and an input within a command session, handling command exceptions resulting in mid-session exits, and maintaining consistent system state, all while providing a uniform framework compatible with single-step commands.
 Documentation also required careful revision as existing terms like "command", “execution” needed to be clarified and properly redesigned.